 From Callendar House we journey to the Royal Burgh of Linlithgow, where you will have the opportunity to visit Linlithgow Palace*, Outlander's 'Wentworth Prison'.
 The palace was originally used as a relaxing retreat for the Royal Family on journeys between Edinburgh and Stirling Castle.
 Its impressive towers overlook stunning scenery.

-We then leave Linlithow Palace to stop for photos at Blackness Castle; the Headquarters of Outlander's Black Jack Randall, on the shores of the Firth of Forth.
+We then leave Linlithow Palace for a visit to Blackness Castle; the Headquarters of Outlander's Black Jack Randall, on the shores of the Firth of Forth.
 This castle dates back to the 15th Century; home to the Crichton family, its mighty fortifications make this ancient castle look like a 'ship that never sailed'.

 We then journey back to Glasgow, where our unique Outlander tour ends.